The Invention of Nature: Environment-Making Genealogies in South Asia

-Prior to Warwick, Amul completed his Bachelor of Arts at Grinnell College, USA.
-He then received his Master of Arts from SOAS, University of London, with a dissertation on an ecocritical reading of the Hindi writer Phanishwarnath Renu.
+Prior to Warwick, Amul completed his undergraduate degree at Grinnell College, USA.
+He then received a Master of Arts from SOAS, University of London, with a dissertation on an ecocritical reading of the Hindi writer Phanishwarnath Renu.

-At Warwick, his PhD research is supervised by Prof. Pablo Mukherjee and Dr. Mike Niblett, and supported by a Chancellor's International Scholarship.
-He is an organizer of a forthcoming conference, Flows and Floods: Changing Environments and Cultures, which is funded by a HRC Doctoral Fellowship.
-He is also an associate editor at Exchanges: The Interdisciplinary Research Journal for two forthcoming special issues, on Cannibalism and Climate-Fiction respectively.
+At Warwick, he co-organised the Flows and Floods: Changing Environments and Cultures conference, funded by a HRC Doctoral Fellowship, and is a member of the Warwick Environmental Humanities Network.
+He teaches on the EN122 Modes of Reading undergraduate module, and is also an associate editor at Exchanges: The Interdisciplinary Research Journal for two special issues, on Cannibalism and Climate-Fiction respectively.

 Qualifications and Awards